Monday, November 28, 2016

 And it occurs to me that what is crucial is to believe

-in effort, to believe some good will come of simply trying
+in effort, to believe some good will come of simply trying,

 a good completely untainted by the corrupt initiating impulse